S'no time to stay inside! Winslow Homer and Other Artists in the Snow.

 Snow!
 Winter!
 Sledding!
 Shoveling!
-Sliding through intersections...and all the other adventures of winter, oh my!
+And the other adventures of winter.
+Oh my!

 Lithograph by Winslow Homer, about 1870.
 Men shoveling snow in a path in front of house.
 The snow drifts are as high as mid-chest on the men.